mishmanners/MishManners/README.md

-### Hey everyone, I'm Mish Manners, AKA the Hackathon Queen 👋
+### Hey everyone, I'm Mish Manners®™, AKA the Hackathon Queen®™ 👋

 <!--
 **MishManners/MishManners** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->